© Copyright – 2010 – Athletics Illustrated

 CK: World Cup ended recently.
 Who were you cheering for from the beginning and did you think Spain would get to the final?

 CS: Ever since I gave up soccer for running I have tried to distance myself from it because it would make me miss it if I watched a match, but I always watch parts of the World Cup.
-Obviously, I was cheering for the US from the beginning, but when they went down I rooted for the underdogs of every match to see if they can climb the mountain and defeat the giant (favorite).
+Obviously, I was cheering for the US from the beginning, but when they went down I rooted for the underdogs of every match to see if they can climb the mountain and defeat the giant (favourite).
 I was rooting for the Netherlands towards the end mostly because we often go there for a training base in Europe, so there was some connection, so I was sad to see them lose.

 CK: Since you mentioned middle distance, it was ironically 52 years to the day after Roger Bannister broke the 4-minute mile, that you did too.
 It was the first sub-4-minute mile ever to happen in the state of Wisconsin (actually second – in that race).
 At that time, did you suddenly start having visions of one day being a great miler?